SinghALGO/movieflix-gpt/README.md

 ## Test Credentials

 - Email: test@gmail.com
-- Password: Testuser123
+- Password: Testuser@123

 ## Getting Started

-To get started with MadflixGPT, follow these steps:
+To get started with MovieflixGPT, follow these steps:

-1. Clone the repository: `git clone https://github.com/your_username/MadflixGPT.git`
+1. Clone the repository: `git clone https://github.com/your_username/movieflix-gpt.git`
 2. Install dependencies: `npm install`
 3. Run the development server: `npm start`
-4. Explore MadflixGPT in your browser at `http://localhost:3000`
+4. Explore MovieflixGPT in your browser at `http://localhost:3000`

 ## Contributing

 Contributions are welcome!
-If you'd like to contribute to MadflixGPT, please follow these guidelines:
+If you'd like to contribute to MovieflixGPT, please follow these guidelines:
 - Fork the repository
 - Create a new branch: `git checkout -b feature/new-feature`
 - Make your changes and commit them: `git commit -am 'Add new feature'`